Browse Through Our

 According to regulations, individuals who are pregnant cannot donate plasma.
 Women are allowed to donate again 6 months after giving birth, with medical clearance.

 Donating plasma is similar to donating blood.
 A donor will be comfortably reclined in a chair during the actual donation.
 A needle is placed in one arm and the blood goes through specialized plasmapheresis equipment that separates your plasma from the rest of the blood components.
 A donor’s red blood cells are then returned to the body using the same needle.
-All materials that come in contact with a donor’s blood during the plasmapheresis process are sterile and single-use.
+All materials that come into contact with a donor’s blood during the plasmapheresis process are sterile and single-use only.
 During your donation, you will have the use of one arm and may use a handheld device or just relax and watch TV.
 Learn more about the plasma donation process.

 B Positive Plasma reserves the right to not allow someone to donate plasma at any time.

 Thousands of people safely donate plasma every day.
-All of the materials that come in contact with our donor’s blood are sterile, opened in the donor’s presence, and used only once before being disposed.
+All of the materials that come in contact with each donor’s blood are sterile, opened in the donor’s presence, and used only once before being disposed.
 The equipment that is used to collect the donor’s plasma never comes into contact with the donor’s blood.
-Donor safety is our number one priority and we aim to meet or exceed all applicable regulatory requirement
+Donor safety is our number one priority and we aim to meet or exceed all applicable regulatory requirements.

 *B Positive reserves the right to not allow an individual to donate twice in one week for any reason at any time.

 Our main goal is to ensure the safety of our donors and the blood products that they donate.
-Prospective donors are required to visit our center to speak with a member of our medical staff to determine eligibility.
-During the screening process we will evaluate your medical history and any medications you are taking to determine your eligibility to donate.
+Prospective donors are required to visit our center to speak with a member of our medical staff to assess their eligibility.
+During the screening process we will evaluate your medical history and any medications that you are taking to determine your eligibility to donate.
 Unfortunately, we are unable to assess your overall health status and donor eligibility remotely.